Acetazolamide: Mechanism of action

-In short, under normal conditions, the net effect of carbonic anhydrase in the urinary lumen and cells of the proximal convoluted tubule is to acidify the urine and transport bicarbonate (HCO_{3}^{−}) into the body.
-Another effect is excretion of Cl^{−} as it is needed to maintain electroneutrality in the lumen, as well as the reabsorption of Na^{+} into the body.
+In short, under normal conditions, the net effect of carbonic anhydrase in the urinary lumen and cells of the proximal convoluted tubule is to acidify the urine and transport bicarbonate (HCO_{3}-) into the body.
+Another effect is excretion of Cl- as it is needed to maintain electroneutrality in the lumen, as well as the reabsorption of Na+ into the body.

-Thus, by disrupting this process with acetazolamide, urinary Na^{+} and bicarbonate (HCO_{3}^{−}) are increased, and urinary H^{+} and Cl^{−} are decreased.
-Inversely, serum Na^{+} and bicarbonate (HCO_{3}^{−}) are decreased, and serum H^{+} and Cl^{−} are increased.
-H_{2}O generally follows sodium, and so this is how the clinical diuretic effect is achieved, which reduces blood volume and thus preload on the heart to improve contractility and reduce blood pressure, or achieve other desired clinical effects of reduced blood volume such as reducing edema or intracranial pressure.
+Thus, by disrupting this process with acetazolamide, urinary Na+ and bicarbonate (HCO_{3}-) are increased, and urinary H+ and Cl- are decreased.
+Inversely, serum Na+ and bicarbonate (HCO_{3}-) are decreased, and serum H+ and Cl- are increased. generally follows sodium, and so this is how the clinical diuretic effect is achieved, which reduces blood volume and thus preload on the heart to improve contractility and reduce blood pressure, or achieve other desired clinical effects of reduced blood volume such as reducing edema or intracranial pressure.

 History

 An early description of this compound (as 2-acetylamino-1,3,4-thiadiazole-5-sulfonamide) and its synthesis has been patented in 1951.